-In the second part of our sector spotlight, we review the impacts of Covid-19, the power of harnessing cost-effective building compliance and how we can build a safer future.
+In the second part of our sector spotlight, we review the impacts of Covid-19, the power of harnessing cost-effective building safety compliance and how we can build a safer future.

 “While Covid-19 has been incredibly brutal, deadly and disruptive,” says consulting engineer Paul Condron, “we will emerge at the end, pick up the pieces and revert to normality.
 In my opinion, we must have this as a mind-set.
 Also, we must endeavour to return to safe and functional facilities.
 We can only achieve this by maintaining and servicing our life safety systems.”